opnsense/docs/source/manual/how-tos/orange_fr_fttp.rst

 Now for the regional specific part.

 Some areas of France require that the DHCP and DHCP6 requests are made with a VLAN-PCP of 6.
-If you are in one of these regions then this can be done via the 'Option Modifiers'.
+If you are in one of these regions then this can be done via 'Use VLAN priority' interface settings.
+Make sure to set this for both DHCP and DHCP6 at the same time.

 ..
 Note::
     The vlan-parent is the physical WAN interface - igb0, em0 etc.